 - Address: 145 Swarthout Road, Pinckney

 Looking for even more Halloween fun?
-Check out our list of the best Halloween events in Metro Detroit and Ann Arbor.
+Check out our list of the best Halloween events in Metro Detroit.

 This post was originally published in 2014 and is updated regularly.